PlainviewData/plainview-api/README.md

 ## Deployment

 The API does not have any database connections preconfigured.
 Therefore, the config will have to be entered once after installing by running the `storage_config` script.
-The config can also be changed later at any time in the `config` directory or by running the `storage_config` script .
+The config can also be changed later at any time in the `config` directory or by running the `storage_config` script.
 If any of the values are missing, an error will be thrown.

 ```
 node dist/scripts/storage_config.js --DB_URL="" --DB_USERNAME="" --DB_PASSWORD="" --DB_NAME="" --AWS_ACCESS_KEY="" --AWS_SECRET_KEY="" --AWS_S3_URL="" --S3_BUCKET=""
+npm start
 Connected successfully to Mongo database!
-npm start
 ```

 Note: If `Error: ENOENT: no such file or directory` is thrown when running `storage_config`, try running the script from the base `plainview-api` directory.